best stretches for joint pain

 *This post may contain affiliate links for which I earn commissions.*

 Waking up with stiff, aching joints can make even the simplest tasks feel overwhelming.
 Sound familiar?
-If you’re dealing with arthritis, you know the drill: mornings often come with a side of stiffness that makes getting out of bed a challenge.
+If you have arthritis, you know the drill: mornings often bring stiffness that makes getting out of bed a challenge.
 The good news?
-A few simple stretches can help you shake off that stiffness and start your day feeling more mobile and less achy.
+A few gentle stretches can help you shake off that stiffness and start your day feeling more mobile and less achy.

-In this article, I’ll share five easy stretches that have made my mornings bearable (and sometimes even enjoyable!).
-These stretches are gentle, beginner-friendly, and designed to target key areas where arthritis pain tends to linger.
-Let’s get moving!
+In this article, I’ll share five easy morning stretches that have helped me move more comfortably (and even enjoy my mornings!).
+These stretches are beginner-friendly, arthritis-safe, and designed to loosen up key areas where stiffness tends to linger.
+Let’s dive in!

 Tips for Safe Stretching with Arthritis